kelda/blimp-infra/eks/README.md

 It creates a Kubernetes cluster managed by EKS using Cilium as the network overlay.

+Blimp doesn't depend directly on Cilium -- you're free to use any networking approach you prefer.
+This guide uses Cilium to get around AWS's limits on ENIs per machine, and to enforce network isolation between namespaces.

 _Note:_ The terraform state is stored locally.
 For non-demo usage, you should probably store the state in S3.